jpsanders101/theBest.Pictures/README.md

 # TheBest.Pictures

-A web app for ticking-off and rating every Oscar Best Picture winners as you see them.
+A web app for crossing-off and rating every Oscar Best Picture winners as you see them.

 ## Technologies Uses

 * React
+* Redux
 * Less

 ## Setup